USS Samuel B. Roberts (DE-413)

-Samuel B. Roberts was named after Coxswain Samuel Booker Roberts, Jr., a Navy Cross recipient, who had been commended for voluntarily steering a Higgins boat towards enemy forces at Guadalcanal, in order to divert fire from evacuation efforts being undertaken by other friendly vessels.
-She was nicknamed the "Sammy B" or "Sam Buca" (after the popular Italian spirit).
+Samuel B. Roberts was named after Coxswain Samuel Booker Roberts Jr., a Navy Cross recipient, who had been commended for voluntarily steering a Higgins boat towards enemy forces at Guadalcanal, in order to divert fire from evacuation efforts being undertaken by other friendly vessels.
+The ship was nicknamed the "Sammy B".

-Samuel B. Roberts was sunk in the Battle off Samar, in which a small force of U.S. warships prevented a superior Imperial Japanese Navy force from attacking the amphibious invasion fleet off the Philippine island of Leyte.
-The ship was part of a relatively light flotilla of destroyers, destroyer escorts, and escort carriers called "Taffy 3" which was inadvertently left to fend off a fleet of heavily armed Japanese battleships, cruisers, and destroyers off the island of Samar during the Battle off Samar, one of the engagements making up the larger Battle of Leyte Gulf of October 1944.
+Samuel B. Roberts was sunk in the Battle off Samar, in which a small force of U.S. warships prevented a vastly superior Imperial Japanese Navy force from attacking the amphibious invasion fleet off the Philippine island of Leyte.
+The battle formed part of the larger Battle of Leyte Gulf of October 1944.
+The ship was part of Task Unit 77.4.3 ("Taffy 3"), escort carriers only protected by relatively few destroyers and destroyer escorts.
+Task Unit 77.4.3 was inadvertently left to fend off a fleet of heavily armed Japanese battleships, cruisers, and destroyers off the island of Samar.

 Steaming through incoming shells, Samuel B. Roberts scored one torpedo hit and several shell hits on larger enemy warships before she was sunk.
 After the battle, Samuel B. Roberts received the appellation "the destroyer escort that fought like a battleship."
-As of June 2022, she is the deepest shipwreck discovered.
+As of June 2022, she is the deepest shipwreck ever discovered.
 Her last known survivor died on 20 March 2022.

+Of the 224 man crew, 120 survived to be rescued by PC (Patrol Craft), escorting a group of five LCI's (Landing Craft Infantry).
+During the battle engagement, 89 men were killed, and 25 more perished as a result of wounds sustained during the battle or shark attack (lack of floatation, drinking water may have contributed to men lost while awaiting rescue).
+The survivors spent approximately 50 hours in the water before being rescued.